CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 The return type of the ``initiate_build`` method is a :class:`~citrine.resources.job.JobSubmissionResponse` that contains a unique identifier for the submitted job.

-The table id and version can be used to get a :class:`~citrine.resources.table.Table` resource that provides access the table.
+The table id and version can be used to get a :class:`~citrine.resources.gemtables.GemTable` resource that provides access to the table.

 You can also use the :class:`~citrine.resources.job.JobStatusResponse` to return the :class:`~citrine.resources.gemtables.GemTable` resource directly with the ``get_by_build_job`` method.
-Just like the :class:`~citrine.resources.file_link.FileLink` resource, :class:`~citrine.resources.table.Table` does not literally contain the table but does expose a ``read`` method that will download it.
+Just like the :class:`~citrine.resources.file_link.FileLink` resource, :class:`~citrine.resources.gemtables.GemTable` does not literally contain the table but does expose a ``read`` method that will download it.

 For example, once the above ``initiate_build`` method has completed: